MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-create-vm-linux-cli.md

 ---
-title: Create a Linux virtual machine by using Azure CLI in Azure Stack | Microsoft Docs
+title: Create a Linux virtual machine using Azure CLI in Azure Stack | Microsoft Docs
-description: Create a Linux virtual machine with CLI in Azure Stack.
+description: Create a Linux virtual machine using CLI in Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs